 The ability of the aquarist to create a natural biotype.
 A strong focal point drawing the viewers eye, plants, driftwood, rocks, etc. The ability to create a three dimensional viewing field by tracing them from front to back.
 Use natural colored gravel.
 Solid or dark colored background preferable over printed aquascapes.
 No incongruities like seashells in freshwater.

-April 2019 – We have not planned our next Home competition – If you are interesting in helping organize or participating in a Home competition please email us
+July 2021– We have not planned our next Home competition – If you are interested in helping organize or participating in our Home competition for 2022 please email us.